cvk98/Proxmox-load-balancer/README.md

 ## Proxmox-load-balancer Pro v0.5.0  (<strike>Run in PyCharm</strike>)

+If you use this script and it works correctly - please do not be lazy to put a star.
+This motivates me very much to develop my product.
+If you lack some functions, write about it.
+I will try to add them if they fit into the product concept.

 <strong>Development progress:</strong>
 1. <strike>Write a draft script</strike>
 2. <strike>Put "break" and "continue" in their places</strike>